yuninxia/moe-routing-bench/docs/report.md

 **Validating Expert Choice's load balance claims**: Our expert_choice implementation achieves excellent load balance (CV ~0.2) with minimal token dropping, consistent with Zhou et al.'s findings.
 However, we observe that this comes at a throughput cost compared to top-1/top-k hard routing.

 **Supporting Soft MoE's differentiability hypothesis**: The strong performance of softk routing supports Puigcerver et al.'s argument that differentiable routing alleviates optimization difficulties.
 The non-zero gate entropy of soft routes indicates meaningful probability distributions over experts.
+(In our tested small-scale settings; absolute numbers are not directly comparable to larger models/papers.)

 **Hash as a load balance baseline**: Our hash routing experiment provides a clean ablation: perfect load balance with random assignment yields significantly worse perplexity than all learned methods.
 This definitively shows that **content-aware routing is essential**, not merely load balance.

 **Parallel vs. Sequential Expert Execution (Chain-of-Experts)**: Our benchmark employs parallel expert execution—all selected experts process the token simultaneously, and outputs are combined via weighted sum.
-This contrasts with Chain-of-Experts (CoE) by Wang et al. [6], which proposes sequential expert processing where tokens pass through a chain of experts iteratively, with **dedicated routers at each iteration step** enabling dynamic re-routing as representations evolve.
+This contrasts with Chain-of-Experts (CoE) by Wang et al. [6, arXiv:2506.18945] (technical report), which proposes sequential expert processing where tokens pass through a chain of experts iteratively, with **dedicated routers at each iteration step** enabling dynamic re-routing as representations evolve.

 CoE's key insight is that traditional MoE treats experts as independent modules, but sequential communication enables richer expert composition.
 On math reasoning tasks, CoE reduces validation loss from 1.20 to 1.12 compared to standard MoE, and achieves an **823× increase in expert combinations** through iterative routing.